PayneLeee/EmpathyScale/README.md

 - Test prompt formatting with different parameters
 - Reload all prompts or specific agent prompts
 - View prompt file paths for easy editing
-- Each agent's prompts are organized in separate files

 ## 🏗️ Architecture